 Local authorities may provide help for people with dementia and their carers.
-Both the person with dementia and their carer are entitled to separate assessments of their needs, and the carer can be assessed even if the person with dementia chooses not to be.
-This is known as a carer's assessment.
-If the assessment finds that the person with dementia is eligible for any services, the local authority has a duty to provide these services.
-Although they do not have a duty to provide services for carers (unless they have a disability), in practice they will generally provide some services.
+Both the person with dementia and their carer are entitled to an assessment of their needs, and the carer can be assessed even if the person with dementia chooses not to be.

 If you decide to have a carer's assessment, there are some things you can do to help you prepare.
 Think about your role as a carer, how you are coping, and what support you need.
 Also consider the difficulties you have now, and those you may experience in the long term if you continue caring at the same level.
 These may include:

 - struggling to combine caring with work and/or other commitments